ciphermenial/ciphermenial.github.io/_posts/2020-06-10-configure-haproxy-for-adfs-cluster.md

 layout: post
 title: Configure HAProxy for Microsoft ADFS Cluster
 categories: [Network,Microsoft,Linux]
-excerpt: How to configure HAProxy to work with a Microsoft Active Director Federation Server Cluster
+excerpt: How to configure HAProxy to work with a Microsoft Active Director Federation Server Cluster (Updated: 11/03/2021)
 ---
 # Introduction
 We had some aging hardware load balancers/reverse proxies that were no longer necessary for our setup.
 This lead to me working out how to replace them with some Ubuntu VMs.